A college student looks to her young student as she tutors him in math.

 If you want to make extra money and work online, consider a part time job that matches your skills and allows you to work with a flexible schedule.

-You can earn money as a video blogger or vlogger if you’re a content creator.
-Try creating videos documenting your college experience, or tutorials, and you could make money through affiliate links.
-You may even learn social media management skills by posting these videos on social media.
+If you're a content creator, try creating videos documenting your college experience or create tutorials.
+You could make money through affiliate links.
+You may even learn social media management skills by posting these videos on social media or other online platforms.
 Plus, younger students may learn something valuable from your videos.

 It’s simple to get into website testing as a side gig.
-Website testing platforms may pay you to review websites and take online surveys.
-You could even do this on your smartphone in your spare time.
+Website testing platforms may pay you to review websites and take an online survey.
+You usually can do this on your smart device in your spare time.

 Reselling old items is a great form of passive income.
 If you have old textbooks, clothes, or video games, consider posting them on an online store or social media platform.